GoAuditsGoAudits

 GET A DEMO

-According to WHO, 1 in 10 patients worldwide experiences harm during healthcare, resulting in over three million deaths annually.
+According to the WHO, 1 in 10 patients worldwide experiences harm during healthcare, resulting in over three million deaths annually.
 Notably, more than 50% of these adverse events (1 in every 20 patients) are preventable, with medication-related errors accounting for a large portion.
 Incident reporting in healthcare plays a crucial role in spotting and reducing the risks that threaten patient safety.

 Table of Contents

-1. Incident Reporting in Healthcare: An Overview
+1. What is Incident Reporting in Healthcare?

-3. Examples of Incident Reports in Healthcare
+2. Examples of Incident Reports in Healthcare

-4. Incident Reporting Process in Healthcare Settings
+3. Incident Reporting Process in Healthcare Settings

-6. Free & Customizable Checklists to Ensure Patient Safety
+5. Free & Customizable Checklists to Ensure Patient Safety

-8. Barriers to Incident Reporting in Healthcare
+7. Barriers to Incident Reporting in Healthcare

-9. How to Improve Incident Reporting in Healthcare
+8. How to Improve Incident Reporting in Healthcare

-Incident Reporting in Healthcare: An Overview
+What is Incident Reporting in Healthcare?

 An incident report is a comprehensive record of an unexpected occurrence within a healthcare setting.
 This includes detailing the incident’s nature, the individuals involved, and the resulting outcomes.
 The primary purpose of such reporting is to capture accurate information about incidents to facilitate analysis, identify underlying causes, and implement corrective actions to prevent future occurrences.